xubowen0816/bowen-xu.github.io/_teaching/2023-autumn-teaching-2.md

 date: 2023.2 - 2023.6
 location: "Shanghai, China"
 ---
-Teaching Assistant for Probability and Statistics for EECS Course.
+Teaching Assistant for Probability and Statistics for EECS Course (2023.2 - 2023.6).

 # Job Content